tianjose09/WD---SeatWork-3/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+This project, called Seatwork 3, involves creating headers and footers for websites.
+Different constructions and designs    are applied to the five headers and footers.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->